juxor/afaq/markdown/secIint.md

 hopes that cannot achieved but rather base our visions in an analysis of what is wrong with society today and a means of changing the world for the better.
 And even if some people call us utopians, we shrug off the accusation with a smile.
-After all, dreams are important, not only because they often the source of change in reality but because of the hope they express:
+After all, dreams are important, not only because they are often the source of change in reality but because of the hope they express:

-> _ "People may . . . call us dreamers . . .
+> _"People may . . . call us dreamers . . .
 They fail to see that dreams are
 also a part of the reality of life, that life without dreams would be unbearable.
 No change in our way of life would be possible without dreams and dreamers.
 The only people who are never disappointed are those who never hope